Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 * Size of the internal entropy accumulator that mixes all the sources (including the NV seed).
 * Maximum size returned by `mbedtls_entropy_func()` (the function that DRBG modules call).

-The length requested by a DRBG is `ctr->entropy_len`, which, for default instantiations (the only ones that matter in TF-PSA-Crypto 1.0), is:
+The length requested by a DRBG is `ctx->entropy_len`, which, for default instantiations (the only ones that matter in TF-PSA-Crypto 1.0), is:

 * For CTR\_DRBG: `MBEDTLS_CTR_DRBG_ENTROPY_LEN`.
 In Mbed TLS 3.6, and since the PolarSSL days, this is 48 if entropy uses SHA-512 and 32 if entropy uses SHA-256.
 Per NIST strength specifications (SP 800-90Ar1 table 3), `MBEDTLS_PSA_CRYPTO_RNG_STRENGTH` would be sufficient.
 * For HMAC\_DRBG: 32 for all hashes of 256 bits and above.